xowski22/Product_Recomendation_System/README.md

 Project implements a product recommendation system using collaborative filtering with matrix factorization.
 The system is built with PyTorch and provides both a training pipeline and a RestAPI for making predictions.
 The architecture supports flexible data loading with extensible model training and provides personalized product recommendations based on user interactions and ratings.

-Key feautures
+Key features
 -
-- Modular data loading architecture supporting multible data sources
+- Modular data loading architecture supporting multable data sources
-- Matrix fatorization-based collaborative filtering
+- Matrix factorization-based collaborative filtering
-- Robust training pipeline with hyperparemeter optimization
+- Robust training pipeline with hyperparameter optimization
 - Production-ready RestAPI with FastAPI
 - Comprehensive testing suite and performance monitoring
 - Load testing capabilities with Locust